The world’s best private jet destinations – and the luxury hotels to book

 Best airport: Megève Altiport

-The Megève Altiport is one of the oldest mountain aerodromes in Europe, dating back to 1978 and originally created by Baron Edmond de Rothschild who wanted to provide rapid access to his family’s ski slopes.
-However, up until 2016, the mountain-top airport was primarily used for pilot training and tourism activities until a ban was lifted to allow private jet access, that was initially restricted due to short runways.
+Megève Altiport is one of the oldest mountain aerodromes in Europe, dating back to 1978 and originally created by Baron Edmond de Rothschild, who wanted to provide rapid access to his family’s ski slopes.
+Until 2016, however, the mountain-top airport was primarily used for pilot training and tourism activities until a ban was lifted to allow private jet access - initially restricted due to short runways.
 It is now regarded as the chicest gateway to the highest point in the Alps, Mont Blanc, but is only open when there is no snow on the runway.
 Summer sojourn to the mountains, anyone?

 Where to stay: Four Seasons Hotel Megève

 Nestled in the heart of the Alps, Four Seasons Hotel Megève exudes timeless charm, harking back to the Roaring Twenties heyday of this chic resort that was put on the map by Baroness Noémie de Rothschild of the eponymous European banking dynasty.
-Having launched in 2017 – and open for both the summer and winter season – this alpine haven offers a modern reinterpretation of chalet style, featuring 55 rooms and suites, an expansive indoor-outdoor spa, and direct access to the ski slopes in winter and the Mont d’Arbois Golf Course in summer.
-This summer, discover the new Brasserie Benjamin, offering an alpine-inspired menu complemented by a selection of regional wines, or Japanese food at Kaito and light bites at Edmond’s, served on the stunning, sun-lit terrace on warmer days.
+Having launched in 2017 – and open for both the summer and winter seasons – this alpine haven offers a modern reinterpretation of chalet style, featuring 55 rooms and suites, an expansive indoor-outdoor spa, and direct access to the ski slopes in winter and the Mont d’Arbois Golf Course in summer.
+Dine at Brasserie Benjamin, offering an alpine-inspired menu complemented by a selection of regional wines, or Japanese food at Kaito and light bites at Edmond’s, served on the sun-lit terrace on warmer days.

 Those looking to relax and rejuvenate while staying in the mountains needn’t look further than the Four Seasons Megève Spa.
 Hosting a series of exclusive pop-ups throughout the summer, expect treatments, workshops and discussions by some of the most in-demand names in holistic health and beauty.
 You won’t want to miss the Clinique La Prairie residence throughout July and August, where the Swiss brand will offer bespoke nutri-longevity assessments.